frederic-perez/AmE-dictionary/data/dictionary.md

 __brazenness__ _n_ The state or quality of being impudent or arrogantly self-confident.
 __brazer__
 __brazier__
+__breach of etiquette__ _idiom_ A violation of established social norms or expectations, especially as relates to polite society or specific professions. _In an unexpected breach of etiquette, she announced her candidacy before the governor officially resigned._
 __breach<sup>1</sup>__ _n_
 __breach<sup>2</sup>__ _v_ :six: (breached) To fail to keep. _Syn_ violate
 __bread and butter__